 Typically in cases like DUI, you’re going to want to make sure you play it safe when it comes to drinking in public because courts will not let a driver off the hook especially if a driver is caught driving while under the influence of alcohol.

-The reason behind this is that different states and areas around the world have different policies on drinking, whether you are somewhere like at an airport or just visiting a crowded street of bars on a Saturday night.
-Getting charged with drinking in public may seem small compared to your DUI but you may have a policy in your last conviction that if you get caught with another alcohol-related crime, that you’ll be sent to prison for additional years.
-For cases that don’t even have that policy, you’ll still be at the jurisdiction of a judge who can see your record and make the decision that you’re better off getting a harsher sentence since you have a history of crime.
-Always ensure that you either abstain or play it safe when drinking in public.
+The reason behind this is that different states and areas around the world have different policies on drinking, so if you’re caught driving under the influence in California, for example, DUI lawyers in California are more likely to be able to help you than your own lawyers in somewhere like New Jersey, where state laws may differ.
+Getting charged with drinking in public may seem small compared to your DUI but you may have a policy in your last conviction that if you get caught with another alcohol-related crime, you’ll be sent to prison for additional years.

-Getting a DUI on your record may seem like the end of the world but you’ll still be able to travel and have fun as long as you truly understand your restrictions.
+Working with a lawyer can help work on your record may seem like the end of the world but you’ll still be able to travel and have fun as long as you truly understand your restrictions.
 If you run into any issues, make sure that you contact law professionals in your area so you truly understand what you need to do when traveling to a specific country.
 Additionally, make sure that you never get behind a car whether you have been drinking or taking drugs.